 All user wiring to and from the host controller is made via I/O connectors located on the control surface rear.

-There are two RJ-45 connectors: one is for Ethernet connection, and the other is for the CAT5 Mixer Link connection.
+There are two RJ-45 connectors: one is for Ethernet connection, and the other is for the CAT5 Mixer Link connection (this port is not used if the E-6 is part of a WheatNet-IP system).

 There is also a female DB-9 connector for feeding line level signals to the internal amplifiers that feed the headphone jack.
 The pinout drawing on page 4-6 shows all wiring connections at a glance.

-"ETH" RJ-45-MAIN ETHERNET CONNECTOR
+"ETH" RJ-45 - Main Ethernet Connector